 How to Turn On the Galaxy Link

-Once we have received this documentation, one our our Customer Care agencies will turn on the connection for you.
+Once we have received this documentation, one of our Customer Care agents will turn on the connection for you.

 A volunteer who is using a site with shared data will be able to see whether a need, event, or agency originated from another site.
 The volunteer can respond to any remote need or event, or fan any remote agency, as long as it's displayed on their site.
 The steps involved in that response may vary, depending on the settings; see Responding to Remote Content.